0xSolanaceae/proXXy/README.md

 ## Planned Features

+- Add URL rotation
-- Fix Linux compatibility errors. `proXXy` currently does not support Linux verification, solely Windows-based systems.
+- Fix Unix-like compatibility errors. `proXXy` currently does not support unix-like verification.
 - Allow the user to choose the number of threads they'd like to use with flags, & provide the user recommended values based on their hardware.
 - Implement SOCKS4 & SOCKS5 testing.
 - Proxy sorting instead of hardcoding.